Search Menu

 When the thermometer registers 85 degrees Fahrenheit and stays elevated throughout the day, taking your dog everywhere you go, even for a short outing, can be dangerous.
 Spending even a few minutes to meander through an outdoor event can prove hazardous.
 That’s because you’re wearing shoes to protect your feet, but your dog isn’t.

-Your bare foot serves as another good barometer.
+Your bare foot serves as another good measurement.
 Hand or foot, the same temperature test works on all types of terrain, including sand, metal, and concrete.
-And when it comes to the so-hot-you-can-fry-an-egg-on-the-sidewalk surface, don’t discount dirt.
+And when it comes to a so-hot-you-can-fry-an-egg-on-the-sidewalk surface, don’t discount dirt either.

 Heat-Related Health Issues for Dogs